metju90/capitalization-table/README.md

 :warning: Warning! :warning:

-Wet and not-so-nice code can be seen in one particular file.
+Wet nasty and not-so-nice code can be seen in one particular file.

 I am a fond of neat, polished and well structured code and I usually put great effort into that.
-But given the difficulty of this challenge, the **mistake which I did**, was to literally not care about the quality of code and instead to focus only on getting to logic working right first.
+But given the difficulty of this challenge, the **mistake which I did**, was to literally not care about the quality of code and instead, I focus only on getting to logic working right.
 I explained the wrong decisions I made [in this section](#technical-problems-which-i-encountered)

 I thought that when I will have a working calculator, it should not be as challenging to refactor my code.
 But damn, how wrong I was!